John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/TESTING.md

 12. When loading the user modifiers the users data wouldn't persist.
 This was due to a error where the ingredient data was incorrectly used when rendering the modifier template.
 This was fixed in commit [d3019c](https://github.com/John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/commit/d3019c463b8d2bf8b6f8bb6ae944fd3507102edc)

 13.

+## Known Bugs

+1. If commas are added to when users are submitting a steps it causes the steps to be broken up irratically in the approve cocktail page.
+As this only creates a small house keeping issue for site admins and doesn't have an impact on the user's experiance it is considered low priority.